Self-Supporting Recharge Operations - Introduction

 Alternative Options

-Below is a list of alternative processes available for activities that do not meet the minimum criteria stated above.
+Below is a list of alternative processes available for activities which do not meet the minimum criteria stated above.
 These processes should be used for one-time quotes, internal direct cost agreements or memorandum of understanding (MOU).
-All of these processes require an established account under SFG “OTHER”.
-If your department does not have an account established under SFG “OTHER” please contact general accounting via recharge@ucdavis.edu to request one.

 Recharge/Internal Bill